 After this waiting period, turn it back on to see if it's still working.
 If not, you may need to clean the carburetor.
 This involves prying the carburetor open and inspecting it.
 If there's a gummy fuel buildup inside, it's time to give it a thorough cleaning.

 Clean Out Your Carburetor

 Remove the breather plate (the black structure covering the outer side of the engine) from the engine of your Weed Eater.
 This will expose the carburetor.
 To clean it, separate the two fuel lines that connect the carburetor and the fuel container to each other.
 Remove any connected cables.
 It's important to remember which cable goes into which hole when it's time to put the carburetor back together.

 Now, find where the jets are and pull them out.
 After doing this, you'll see that there's a spring and washer attached to them.
 Don't lose these items!
 Unscrew the retaining plate that's holding the primer bulb to the primer base.
 Once this is removed, you'll see the diaphragm and screen.
 This is where you'll likely see signs of gum clogging up the carburetor housing.
 This gum is what's preventing fuel from getting into the carburetor.

 Now, unscrew the fuel pump diaphragm.
 Next, take out the screw right near the needle seat and use your thumb to stop the needle seat from eventually falling off once the screw gets loosened.
 The needle seat should also be removed.
 Now the carburetor is ready to be cleaned.
 Place the carburetor housing inside a vat of ultrasonic carburetor cleaner for 15 to 30 minutes.
 Once the carburetor is sparkling, put everything back together in reverse order.

 If you've put the machine back together correctly, it should work.
-If it doesn't, something more serious may be wrong, and it may be time to purchase a new weed whacker.
+If it doesn't, get the advice of a small engine professional who can diagnose the problem and/or fix it for you.
+Something more serious may be wrong, and it may be time to purchase a new string trimmer.